Assignment 1: OCaml Introduction

 • You can add any auxilliary functions of your own; put them right before you need to use them.

-• There is a assignment1/src/dune and assignment1/tests/dune file we set up for you, they should allow you to run commands dune build and dune test respectively from the top level directory assignment1/ to build and/or test your code.
+• There is a assignment1/src/dune and assignment1/test/dune file we set up for you.
+They allow you to run commands dune build and dune test respectively from the top level directory assignment1/ to build and/or test your code.
 Note you want to stay in the top level to run these commands, dune automatically builds subdirectories.

 • There is also an assignment1/dune file which just builds a zip of all the files for submission.
-When you are all done the homework, perform a final dune build to build the zip.
+When you are all done with the homework, perform a final dune build to build the zip.
+See the submission section below for more on this.

 Resources to help you